HEATHER O'ROURKE:

 If there is a sequel, a "Poltergeist IV," I hope it's the last.

-(The above statements are quotes from the June, 1988 "Chicago Tribune" article "O'Rourke remains the image of innocence," written by Peter Keough.
-The rest of the article can be read below)
+(The above statements are quote excerpts from the June, 1988 "Chicago Tribune" article "O'Rourke remains the image of innocence," written by Peter Keough, as well as a 1988 "Cinefantastique" article by Kim Howard Johnson)

 (above, Heather and P3 director Gary Sherman)